 Some of the links in this post may contain affiliate links for your convenience.
 As an Amazon Associate, I may earn a small commission from qualifying purchases without any increase in price to you.

-I ask you, is there a more satisfying feeling for a prepper mom than adding items to your emergency supplies?
-Every time you check something off your list and squirrel it away, you feel more confident that you’re preparing your family for the unknown.
+I ask you, is there a more satisfying feeling than adding items to your emergency supplies, one thing at a time?
+Every time you check something off your list and squirrel it away, you feel more confident that you’re preparing your family for whatever comes next.

 Requirements

-• Helps me keep track of the location of an item–I keep things in my house, garage, and in two outbuildings so this is a big one for me
+- Helps me keep track of the location of an item–I keep things in my house, non-food items in the garage, and in two outbuildings so this is a big one for me

-Several of these requirements indicated I needed a food storage app as part of the solution.
-I have tried several organizational methods over the years to tame my preps–spreadsheets with multiple tabs, lists in notebooks, and clipboards with laminated checklists and attached grease pencils–with little success.
+Several of these requirements told me I needed a pantry inventory app as part of the solution.
+I’ve tried several organizational methods over the years to tame my preps, using spreadsheets with multiple tabs, lists in notebooks, clipboards with laminated checklists and attached grease pencils, all with little success.

-Thus, I simply continued to add to my supplies hoping I would have what I needed and know where to find it when the time came.
+So I kept adding to my supplies and my food inventory, just hoping I’d have what I needed and know where to find it when the time came.

 Bad idea.